eddiesTime/sme_app/raw_documentation.md

 }
 ```

-_Code snippet 24: WeatherEvent Class._
+_Code snippet 24: WeatherEvent Class_

-Inside the WeatherBloc class the interface Bloc has been implemented.
+Inside the `WeatherBloc` class, the interface `Bloc` has been implemented.

-This interface specifies that the method `dispose()` has to be added for each bloc.
+This interface specifies that the method `dispose()` has to be added for each BLoC.
 This has to be done to prevent memory leaks in the future.

 ```dart
 /// An interface to implement a dispose contract for blocs to prevent memory leaks.